KohaAloha/are-we-flying/docs/index.md

 Since the idea is to interface with MSFS from a webpage, and webpages use JS, my first thought was "cool, I can write an express server that connects to MSFS?" to which the answer unfortunately is no. At least not directly.
 The `node-simconnect` package is rather incomplete, and so rather than using Node to interface with MSFS, we reach for the next best thing: [python-simconnect](https://pypi.org/project/SimConnect/).
 Sure, we now need two languages, but they're both fairly easy to work with so why not.

 Using `python-simconnect`, we can write a tiny Python webserver with `GET` calls for querying MSFS, and `POST` calls for setting values in-sim, and then our webpage can just use [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to talk to our Python server for all its needs.
-Although it turns out that even `python-simconnect` is incomplete (although far less so than `node-simconnect`), so we're actually using [a fork I made](https://github.com/Pomax/Python-SimConnect/tree/edits) that makes some improvements we need to in order to tell all the different states that MSFS can be in apart, as well as adding a few missing sim variables, renaming some that had the wrong name, and fixing some that had the wrong editable flag set.
+Although it turns out that even `python-simconnect` is incomplete (although far less so than `node-simconnect`), so we're actually using [a fork I made](https://github.com/Pomax/Python-SimConnect/tree/edits) that makes some improvements we need to in order to tell apart all the different states that MSFS can be in, as well as adding a few missing sim variables, renaming some that had the wrong name, and fixing some that had the wrong editable flag set.

 So let's get coding!